Lighty55/cloud-note/VED/docs/01-environment/01-setup-ingress-nginx.md

 ```
 <br/>

-### In this docs, I only setup environment.
-With write file ingress i will talk later.
+### In this document, I only setup the environment.
+I will talk about writing the 'ingress' file.